Ahmad Abubakar Gumi: Bandits advocacy

-This mission started on February when Ahmad Gumi attend a peace making mission in Zamfara State, Since that occasions, He has taken many preaching visits to Katsina, Kaduna and Niger states, urging bandits to stop attacking peoples.
+This mission started in February 2021 when Ahmad Gumi attended a peacemaking mission in Zamfara State.
+Since that occasion, he has taken many preaching visits to Katsina, Kaduna and Niger states, urging bandits to stop attacking people.

-When he heard about the abduction of Greenfield University kidnapping, He have successfully lead to the release of 27 abducted students of Greenfield University, after he heard that the situation of the students is critical.
-The kidnappers had previously killed five of the students and released one of them after a ransom was paid, they had threatened to kill the remaining hostages if a ransom was not paid before Wednesday as the expiration deadline.
+When he heard about the Greenfield University kidnapping, he initiated and successfully led the release of 27 abducted students.
+The kidnappers had previously killed five of the students and released one of them after a ransom was paid.
+They had threatened to kill the remaining hostages if a ransom was not paid before the coming Wednesday as the expiration deadline.

-Ahmda Gumi also met different kidnappers for the issues of people abduction seeking for their freedom, He met kidnappers on the issue of Kagara students in Niger State.
+Ahmad Gumi also met different kidnappers for the issues of people abduction seeking for their freedom.
+He met kidnappers on the issue of Kagara students in Niger State.

-On different occasions, he called the attention of Kidnappers to drop their weapons by submitting to the will of Allah and to abide by the Nigerian Constitution, and to the Nigerian Government to pardon and grant amnesty for the seek of Nigerian people to live in peace and harmony without living in tension situations.
+On different occasions, he called the attention of kidnappers to drop their weapons by submitting to the will of Allah and to abide by the Nigerian Constitution, and to the Nigerian Government to pardon and grant amnesty for the sake of Nigerian people to live in peace and harmony without living in tension situations.

 "If the country could pardon coup plotters who committed treasonable offences in the era of military administration, the bandits can as well enjoy similar forgiveness even better under democratic rule."